Dry Needling Therapy for Sciatica

 Pain Relief

-In dry needling uses needles to stimulate pain points, which helps reduce muscle tension and improve blood flow.
+In dry needling, needles are used to stimulate pain points, which helps reduce muscle tension and improve blood flow.
 This process can help decrease pain and discomfort associated with various conditions, including sciatica.

 Regular sessions can lead to more effective and sustained pain relief over time.